Code-Institute-Submissions/the-recipe-book-group/README.md

  <div class="input-field col s12 m4 l3">
 ```

+The rows and columns were re-arranged correctly.

 Favicon:

 ```bash
 "GET /favicon.ico HTTP/1.1" 404
 ```

-Restarting workspace in gitpod fixed this issue.
+Restarting workspace in gitpod fixed this issue temporarely but bug percisted.
+The favicon icons were moved out of the images folder and directly into the static folder.
+This resolved the issue.